stabix/stabix/doc/slip_transmission.rst

 -----------------------------------------------------------------------

   Some authors proposed to study relationships between slip transmission criteria [#Guo_2014]_ and [#Wang_2016]_.
-  Thus, it is possible to find in the litterature the :math:`m'` parameter plotted in function of the Schmid factor or the misorientation angle.
+  Thus, it is possible to find in the literature the :math:`m'` parameter plotted in function of the Schmid factor or the misorientation angle.
   Such plots based on experimental values allow to map slip transmissivity at grain boundaries for a given material.

 Slip transmission parameters implemented in the STABiX toolbox